quat1024/incorporeal-2-forge/NOTES.md

 First of all - it's a tree now.
 The pun here (rhododendron, a type of tree / dendrite, meaning neuron communication) is too fucking perfect lmao.. craft the sapling at the runic altar with like corporea sparks and a sapling or something, definitely No fuckiNG SKYTUCHING

 It's like an average-sized tree with dark chocolately (livingwood-esque) and pink leaves, you can use it for decoration.
 But the tree can be "activated" via wand of the forest on one of the logs.
 The activated block turns into a Rhododendrite Core, a block with a transparent inner bit.
 Rhododendrite opcodes are blocks placed in-world and assigned to the core in the same way cygnus opcodes are assigned to the master cygnus spark; cores can be dyed 16 colors (just like corporea sparks).
-Cores also have a 6-way ffacing direction.
+Cores also have a 6-way facing direction.

 here [ [ is the rhodo core facing right, # means an empty log
 ```